alishajb/gwdb283/README.md

 -Thing we'll do
 -Another thing we'll do

-.Here's a quote from a famous person.
+>Here's a quote from a famous person.